+David Campbell

+Charles R. Laine, Affiliate

+Simon J. Lamar

-ECONOMICS Gregory R. Woirol, The Douglas W. Ferguson Professor of Economics and Business Administration Kim C. Thomas, Chair Charles R. Laine, affiliate conomics is the social science concerned with how economies allocate resources so as to best satisfy society's unlimited wants.
+Gregory R. Woirol, Chair, The Douglas W. Ferguson Professor of Economics and Business Administration

+conomics is the social science concerned about the practices, institutions, and customs societies have developed to produce and distribute goods and services.
 It employs a logical and ordered approach to understanding how economies work and how to deal with pressing social issues and problems.
-In encouraging an appreciation of the way in which economists think about and approach issues, the study of economics is rewarding in itself and, as well, is an excellent background for a wide variety of careers, including law, business, and government.
+In encouraging an appreciation of the way in which economists think about and approach issues, the study of economics is rewarding in itself and is an excellent background for a wide variety of careers, including law, business, and government.
 The program is designed to provide a rigorous course of study for those interested in pursuing graduate work in economics.

-GUIDELINES FOR A MAJOR IN ECONOMICS A minimum of 30 credits, of which 24 must be at the 300 level or above.
-There are three options leading to a degree in economics: General Distributive (for students with professional interests in areas such as law, government, and secondary education); Business Economics (for students intending to pursue the MBA or other business-oriented programs); and Pre-professional Economics (for students planning graduate work in economics) General Distributive Option:
+GUIDELINES FOR A MAJOR IN ECONOMICS

+A minimum of 30 credits, of which 24 must be at the 300 level or above.
+There are three options leading to a degree in economics: General Distributive (for students with professional interests in areas such as law, government, and secondary education); Business Economics (for students intending to pursue the MBA or other business-oriented programs); and Pre-Professional Economics (for students planning graduate work in economics).

+General Distributive Option:

-Principles of Economics: Macro, ECON 200, 3 credits Principles of Economics: Micro, ECON 201, 3 credits Intermediate Macro Theory, ECON 300, 3 credits Intermediate Micro Theory, ECON 301, 4 credits Current Economic Problems, ECON 330, 4 credits (paper in the major) Statistics, MATH 80, 3 credits Basic Oral Communication, THEA 101, 3 credits Business Economics Option:
+Principles of Economics: Macroeconomics, ECON 200, 3 credits Principles of Economics: Microeconomics, ECON 201, 3 credits Intermediate Macroeconomic Theory, ECON 300, 3 credits Intermediate Microeconomic Theory, ECON 301, 4 credits Current Economic Problems, ECON 330, 4 credits (paper in the major) Statistics, MATH 80, 3 credits Basic Oral Communication, THEA 101, 3 credits Business Economics Option:

-All of the courses under the General Distributive Option Plus: Managerial Economics, ECON 365, 3 credits Principles of Accounting, I,II, BSAD 201, 202, 6 credits Two additional Business Administration courses appropriate to this option.
+All of the courses under the General Distributive Option Plus: Managerial Economics, ECON 365, 3 credits Principles of Accounting, I, II, BSAD 201, 202, 6 credits Two other Business Administration courses appropriate to this option.
 Choice of one:

-Mathematics for the Management Sciences, MATH 81, 3 credits Calculus and Analytic Geometry, MATH 141A, 4 credits Integrated Precalculus/Calculus, MATH 139A,B 7 credits Pre-Professional Economics Option:
+Mathematics for the Management Sciences, MATH 81, 3 credits Calculus and Analytic Geometry, MATH 141A, 4 credits Integrated Precalculus/Calculus, MATH 139A, B 7 credits Pre-Professional Economics Option: